Sally Schneider

-A lover of food, culture, photography, and design, Schneider has traveled extensively throughout the United States, Italy, France, Spain, Greece, Ireland, North Africa, Peru, Brazil, Mexico, Argentina, and Guadeloupe.

 Career

 Schneider has worked as a journalist, editor, teacher, food stylist, lecturer, and small-space consultant.
 She began her career in food working in restaurants in the 1970s.
 As a captain at the Sign of the Dove, she was one of the first women to work in elite Manhattan restaurants that had long held a men-only hiring policy, a policy that changed with the loss of a suit brought by the American Civil Liberties Union.
 Preferring cooking to service, and with no professional culinary training, Schneider started working in New York City restaurant kitchens, including The Soho Charcuterie and Le Petit Robert, eventually becoming a chef.
 For several years, she ran her own catering business until she segued, into food styling and magazine writing.